goreleaser/nfpm/www/docs/configuration.md

   - src: path/to/local/foo.conf
     dst: /etc/foo.conf
     type: config

+  # Select files with a glob (doesn't work if you set disable_globbing: true).
+  # If `src` is a glob, then the `dst` will be treated like a directory - even
+  # if it doesn't end with `/`, and even if the glob only matches one file.
+  - src: path/to/local/*.1.gz
+    dst: /usr/share/man/man1/

   # Simple symlink at /usr/local/bin/foo which points to /sbin/foo, which is
   # the same behaviour as `ln -s /sbin/foo /usr/local/bin/foo`.